Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/ampli.md

     `yarn remove @amplitude/node`

-4. Add new dependencies:
+4. Add new dependencies.

     `yarn add @amplitude/analytics-node`

-5. Pull the latest Ampli Wrapper:
+5. Pull the latest Ampli Wrapper.

     `ampli pull`

-6. Find and replace:
+6. Find and replace.

     Middleware is no longer support.
 It has been replaced by a new Plugin architecture.
 Migrating from Middleware to a Plugin is easy.